Combe Incorporated

-Combe Incorporated, based in White Plains, New York, is an American personal-care company founded in 1949 by Ivan Combe.
-Combe products are sold in 64 countries on six continents.
-Ivan Combe primarily promoted the brand names instead of the company name.
-Combe owns the brands Just for Men, Sea-Bond, Vagisil, and Grecian Formula.
+Combe Incorporated is an American personal care company founded in 1949 by Ivan Combe.
+Based in White Plains, New York, its products are sold in 100 countries on six continents.
+Combe primarily promoted his brand names over the company name.
+It owns numerous brands, including Just for Men, Sea-Bond, Vagisil, and Grecian Formula.

+History

-Combe was the originator of the Clearasil brand in 1950, but sold the rights to it in 1961 to Richardson-Merrell.
+Combe was the originator of the Clearasil brand in 1950, then sold the rights to it in 1961 to Richardson-Merrell.
+In 1952, the company relocated its offices from Manhattan to White Plains, New York.

+In June 1974, Combe opened its first manufacturing plant in Rantoul, Illinois.
+The company launched Vagisil the same year.
+In 1987, Just for Men was introduced.

+Founder Ivan Combe died in 2000, and was then succeeded by his son, Chris.